jessicacintra/timetravel/README.md

 # run this code to install all project dependencies
 npm install

-# run this code to open teh application
+# run this code to open the application with hotreloaded
-# serve with hot reload at
 npm run dev

-# the application is going to be served at localhost:8080, in case the application doesn't open automatically
+# the application is going to be served at localhost:8080, just in case the application doesn't open automatically